alecvn/dotfiles/README.md

 ### Configuring emacs-dashboard

+This is my customized version of [emacs-dashboard]: https://github.com/emacs-dashboard/emacs-dashboard and includes a section for displaying outdated packages.
+Navigation options like section shortcuts are available.

+To interact with the package update manager, your options are:

+- `C-c r` or click/`Enter` on the `Refresh` button to have your package archive refreshed asynchonously.
+- `C-c u` or click/`Enter` on the `Update` button to upgrade all your packages.
+- go to the "Package upgrades available:" section with shortcut `u` and `Enter` on a package to upgrade.

-You need the `update-package.el` file inside the `config` folder for the package updating to work.
+You need the `update-package.el` file inside the `config` directory for per package updating to work.
+If you place it somewhere other than `~/.emacs.d/config` you will need to update the `load-file` line that sources it accordingly.

 	(use-package dashboard
 	  :ensure t